alexx855/axie-ronin-ethers-js-tools/README.md

 ```

-#### How to dev/test locally
+#### How to use locally

-Clone the repository, copy `.env.example` to `.env` and fill in your account private key (you can get this from the Ronin wallet).
-Please do not share your private key with anyone or commit it to a public repository.
+Clone this repository, copy `.env.example` to `.env` and fill in your account private key (you can get this from the Ronin wallet, or generate a new one).
+Then on the command line run:

 ```shell
 npm install